top of page

 (2) The second observation is quite obvious, too, namely a distinction is made between local and non-local persons.
 Citizens and non-citizens, in today's wording.
 The same distinction is made in modern immigration law worldwide to this day.

-(3) The third observation is that of the primary concern, namely the responsibility.
-This is understandable, even more so in a context where no government exists.
-Suppose the foreigner causes damage to someone's property or to a person.
-In a feud society, not only had the damage to property or to the person to be compensated, but a fine for breaking the peace had to be paid as well.
-'Breaking the peace' can be understood as a fine comparable to today's violation of public order.
-The compensation for the damage had to be paid to the owner or to the victim, or in cases of murder and manslaughter, to his/her family.
-In other words, the primary concern was that no disruption of the peace of the community would occur.
-And if it did, the balance had to be restored through money.
-After all, if the damage, the honour, and the broken peace were not balanced again, it could very well escalate into a long-term, destructive feud.
+(3) The third observation concerns the primary issue: responsibility.
+This is entirely understandable, especially in a context without any formal government.
+Suppose a foreigner caused damage to someone’s property or harmed a person.
+In a feud-based society, not only did the damage itself need to be compensated, but a fine for 'breaking the peace' also had to be paid.
+This concept of breaking the peace is akin to today’s violations of public order.
+Compensation was made to the owner or victim, or, in cases of murder or manslaughter, to the victim’s family.
+In other words, the primary concern was to prevent disruption to the community’s peace.
+If the peace was disturbed, it had to be restored with money.
+Failure to balance the damage, the honour, and the broken peace could easily escalate into a long-lasting, destructive feud.

 Anyway, remember from all this that 'balance' was the key word in medieval Frisia, as it was (and is) in any feud society or sub-culture.
 Read also our blog post You killed a man?
 That'll be 1 weregeld, please to get a deeper understanding of the feudal law and compensation mechanisms.